 Born in Shanghai, James S.C.
 Chao has dedicated his life to shipping, trading and finance beginning with his study of navigation in China.
 As a young cadet, he completed his college coursework in 1949 before the Civil War in China resulted in his relocation to Taiwan.
 By the mid-1950’s, he had advanced with unprecedented speed through the ranks to become one of the youngest ocean-going sea captains up to that time at the age of 29.
 In 1958, he took the national Master Mariner Examination and broke all previous records in the Republic of China by achieving the highest score ever recorded.
 This honor singled him out for further government sponsored studies in the United States.
 Dr. Chao personifies an important example that even in an era marked by war and strife, our futures can be forged through our own efforts and advancement, even in the most difficult of times.

-In 1964, Dr. Chao founded Foremost Maritime Corporation, developed it to the current Foremost Group, and remains as Chairman to this day.
+In 1964, Dr. Chao founded Foremost Maritime Corporation, developed it to the current Foremost Group, and remains as Chairman to this day (with Angela A. Chao, his daughter, as Deputy Chairman).
 Today, Foremost Group, headquartered in New York City, is an established, highly respected American organization which enjoys a sterling reputation worldwide for reliability, professionalism and high ethical standards.
 In May 2004, Dr. Chao became one of the select few to be inducted into the International Maritime Hall of Fame at the United Nations.